-- U.S. Air Force Wounded Warrior (AFW2) works together with the Air Force Survivor Assistance Program, Airman & Family Readiness Centers and the Air Force Medical Service to provide concentrated non-medical care and support for combat wounded, ill and injured Airmen (and their families) as they recover and transition back to duty or into civilian life.
-The Air Force defines a wounded warrior as “any Airman who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”
+- U.S. Air Force Wounded Warrior (AFW2) Program (Air Force and Space Force) works together with the Military & Family Readiness Centers and the Air Force Medical Service to provide concentrated non-medical care and support for seriously or very seriously wounded, ill, and injured airmen and guardians, as well as their caregivers and their families, as they recover and transition back to duty or into civilian life.
+The Department of the Air Force defines a wounded warrior as “any airman or guardian who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”

-- U.S. Marine Corps Wounded Warrior Regiment (USMC_WWR) provides leadership and ensures compliance with laws and Department of Defense (DOD) regulations related to the support, recovery, and non-medical care of combat and non-combat wounded, ill, and injured (WII) Marines, Sailors attached to Marine unites, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.
+- U.S. Marine Corps Wounded Warrior Regiment (USMC_WWR) provides leadership and ensures compliance with laws and Department of Defense (DOD) regulations related to the support, recovery, and non-medical care of combat and non-combat wounded, ill, and injured Marines, sailors attached to Marine units, and their family members in order to maximize their recovery as they return to duty or transition to civilian life.

-- U.S. Special Operation Command (SOCOM) Warrior Care Program (Care Coalition) was established to provide Special Operations Forces (SOF) wounded, ill, or injured Service Members and their families advocacy after life changing events in order to navigate through recovery, rehabilitation, and reintegration as quickly as possible, strengthening SOF readiness.
-Whether you are returning operational status, moving into a different field or transitioning into Veteran status, the USSOCOM Warrior Care Program (Care Coalition) will help you get there.
+- U.S. Special Operation Command (SOCOM) Warrior Care Program (Care Coalition) was established to provide Special Operations Forces (SOF) wounded, ill, or injured service members and their families advocacy after life changing events in order to navigate through recovery, rehabilitation, and reintegration as quickly as possible, strengthening SOF readiness.
+Whether service members are returning to operational status, moving into a different field, or transitioning into veteran status, the USSOCOM Warrior Care Program (Care Coalition) will help them get there.